 Home Improvement (1992 episode "Jill's Birthday" [S1 E16]) - The two older boys blow all their allowance on a stack of baseball cards, apparently a 1991 Topps lot of Detroit Tigers with what seems to be #746 John Shelby on top.
 Then, needing money for a birthday gift for their mom, trick their younger brother into paying them a Little Brother Tax.
 The show originally aired 2/4/92.
 Also, in some other episodes, cards are visible on the walls of their bedroom.

 Home Improvement (1993 episode "Dollars and Sense" [S3 E9]) - When the three boys' savings bonds come due, they decide to combine their money and buy a baseball card as an investment.
 They argue over the names Brooks Robinson, Roger Maris, Sandy Koufax, and Yogi Berra, all the while fighting over a price guide.
 Their reasoning for investing in a card is that a Honus Wagner card originally sold for a penny and is now worth $450,000: By that math, if they buy a card for $150 now, it could eventually be worth $6 billion.
 There's a scene in a hobby shop with various cards and memorabilia on display.
 They check out the likes of Andy Pafko, but ultimately, influenced by their dad, decide to buy an autographed Rick Mears remote controlled car instead, which they soon end up damaging by playing with it.
-At the end of the episode, their mom returns to the card shop and buys three (unidentified) cards for the boys, plus a Bjorn Borg frying pan for Tim.
+At the end of the episode, their mom goes to the card shop and buys three (unidentified) cards for the boys, plus a Bjorn Borg frying pan for Tim.

 Houseguest (1995 film) - Sinbad's character wants to make a killing with 1989 Topps cards.
 Yeah, good luck!